Red River Mutual Trail

 Experience a Winnipeg tradition and skate, walk, run, or sled your way along The Red River Mutual Trail.
 Starting in the heart of the city, the Guinness World Record-holding longest naturally frozen skating trail in the world offers the unique experience of seeing the sights of Winnipeg from the frozen Red and Assiniboine Rivers.

 The Red River Mutual Trail is about more than just skating.
-Venture out and enjoy a variety of outdoor activities: walking, curling, hockey, family activities, cycling, broomball, and more.
+Venture out and enjoy a variety of outdoor activities: walking, curling, hockey, rugby, family activities, cycling, broomball, and more.
 Join us for special events the whole family can enjoy on select weekends throughout the winter.
-Click to see our calendar of events.

 Red River Mutual Trail Tips